 Greenspace Information for Greater London manage a wealth of data about green space and biodiversity in London, including habitat survey data, information about protected sites for nature conservation, social data and climate information.
-A weighted Geographical Information System (GIS) model was therefore designed to include data of particular interest.
+A weighted Geographical Information of particular interest.
 This included garden topography, areas of quality wildlife habitat, climate change modelling (heat indices), areas of deficiency in access to nature and other socio-economic information.